-In accordance with the provisions of ICAO Annex 13 of the Chicago Convention, an accident investigation Committee shall have independence in the conduct of the investigation and have unrestricted authority over its conduct.
-The investigation shall include:

-- (a) the gathering, recording and analysis of all relevant information on that accident or incident; - (b) the protection of certain accident and incident investigation records in accordance with CAR-13.150; - (c) if appropriate, the issuance of safety recommendations; - (d) if possible, the determination of the causes and/or contributing factors; and - (e) the completion of the Final Report.

-Where feasible, the scene of the accident shall be visited, the wreckage examined and statements taken from witnesses.
+- (1) In accordance with the provisions of ICAO Annex 13 of the Chicago Convention, an accident investigation Committee shall have independence in the conduct of the investigation and have unrestricted authority over its conduct. - (2) The investigation shall include: - (a) the gathering, recording and analysis of all relevant information on that accident or incident; - (b) the protection of certain accident and incident investigation records in accordance with CAR-13.150; - (c) if appropriate, the issuance of safety recommendations; - (d) if possible, the determination of the causes and/or contributing factors; and - (e) the completion of the Final Report. - (3) Where feasible, the scene of the accident shall be visited, the wreckage examined and statements taken from witnesses.
 The extent of the investigation and the procedure to be followed in carrying out such an investigation shall be determined by the accident investigation authority, depending on the lessons it expects to draw from the investigation for the improvement of safety.

-The investigator in charge (IIC) and the members of the Committee should have their investigation field kits and essential personal items packed and ready, so that they can proceed without delay to the accident site ( NOTE - List of investigation field kit could be found in Manual of Aircraft Accident and Incident Investigation - Organization and Planning - Doc 9756 AN/965).

-Any investigation conducted in accordance with the provisions of this regulation shall be separate from any judicial or administrative proceedings to apportion blame or liability (CAR-13.150 paragraph (e))
+- (4) The investigator in charge (IIC) and the members of the Committee shall have their investigation field kits and essential personal items packed and ready, so that they can proceed without delay to the accident site. - NOTE: List of investigation field kit can be found in Manual of Aircraft Accident and Incident Investigation Organization and Planning Doc 9756 AN/965). - (5) Any investigation conducted in accordance with the provisions of this Regulation shall be separate from any judicial or administrative proceedings to apportion blame or liability (CAR-13.150 paragraph (e) - (6) The OTSB as the accident investigation authority shall develop documented policies and procedures detailing its accident investigation duties.
+These shall include organization and planning; investigation; and reporting. - (7) Any investigation conducted under the provisions of this Regulation shall have unrestricted access to all available evidential material without delay.